Occupiers guaranteed minimum 12 months occupancy in Wales & how to regain possession

 • Provide you with your own representative within our Lettings and Accounts departments.

-• Produce FREE, professional photography as part of our standard marketing package.
+• Produce free, professional photography as part of our standard marketing package.

 • Place you on our VIP Investor list where you'll get priority access to pre-market investment properties before they're listed online.